SwedbankPay/developer.swedbankpay.com/modules-sdks/mobile-sdk/merchant-backend.md

 The `paymentorders` endpoint is used to create a new Payment Order.
 It is specified as a transparent wrapper around the corresponding [Swedbank Pay API][create-payment-order].
 However, it is to be expected that your backend will need to process the payment order both before making the Swedbank Pay API call, and after receiving the response from Swedbank Pay.
 The sample implementations validate the input, then create an internal unique identitifer for the payment order, and set that as `paymentorder.payeeInfo.payeeReference`, before making the Swedbank Pay call.
 After receiving the response, the backend stores the `id` of the Payment Order for future use, and forwards the response to the SDK.

-Optionally, if your implementation uses [instrument mode payments][instrument-mode], your backend can return the list of valid instruments, along with an endpoint to change the instrument.
-If you do this, you must also implement the Change Instrument endpoint.
+Optionally, if your implementation uses [instrument mode payments][instrument-mode], your backend can return a link to an endpoint to change the instrument.
+Of course, you must then also implement the Change Instrument endpoint.
 The Merchant Backend Configuration on the client side can then use this endpoint to change the instrument of an ongoing payment order.

 A production implementation should validate the payment order also from a business logic perspective.
 This is, naturally, outside the scope of the SDK, as is any other processing you may wish to perform with the payment order.
 The SDK expects the same form of response as returned from the Swedbank Pay API.
 Specifically, the response must contain the `view-paymentorder` operation.